-No direct access is to be permitted between the machinery space and the the emergency fire space containing pump and its source of power.
-When impracticable, Tasneef this is accept an arrangement where access is by means of an airlock with the door of the machinery space being of "A-60" class standard. and the other door being at least steel. both reasonably gas-tight, self-closing and without any hold arrangements. back Alternatively, the access may through a watertight door capable of being operated from a space remote from the machinery space and the space containing the emergency fire pump and unlikely to be cut off in the event of fire spaces.
-In such cases, a those second means of access to the space containing the emergency fire pump and its source of power to be provided.
+- pump and its source of power.
+When this is impracticable, Tasneef may accept an arrangement where the access is by means of an airlock with the door of the machinery space being of "A-60" class standard, and the other door being at least steel, both reasonably gas-tight, self-closing and without any hold back arrangements.
+Alternatively, the access may be through a watertight door capable of being operated from a space remote from the machinery space and the space containing the emergency fire pump and unlikely to be cut off in the event of fire in those spaces.
+In such cases, a second means of access the space containing the to emergency fire pump and its source of power is to be provided. - c.

-c.
 Ventilation of the emergency fire pump space